 Level 6 Diploma in Dance Pedagogy

-The Level 6 Diploma in Dance Pedagogy is a vocational dance teaching qualification regulated at Level 6 of the Qualifications and Credit Framework (QCF) The key objective of the qualification is to provide experienced dance teachers and ex-professional dancers with a programme that builds on their previous training, knowledge and experience.
-It assesses an advanced level of dance pedagogy throughout the lifespan and is underpinned by an in-depth knowledge of the teaching in a chosen ISTD genre.
+The Level 6 Diploma in Dance Pedagogy (DDP) is a dance teaching qualification regulated by Ofqual at Level 6 of the Qualifications and Credit Framework (QCF).
+The key objective of the qualification is to provide experienced dance teachers and former professional dancers with a programme that builds on their previous training, knowledge and experience.
+It will take your teaching to the next level and enhances the dance skills you already have.

 There are two main routes to gain entry to the programme.

 The following is required: